-Furthermore, the inclusion of all staff in back-to-school and end-of-year meetings provides additional opportunities for input into school improvement efforts, fostering a culture of continuous feedback and collaboration among staff members.
+Furthermore, the inclusion of all staff in back-to-school and end-of-year meetings, and grade level and department meetings, provides additional opportunities for input into school improvement efforts, fostering a culture of continuous feedback and collaboration among staff members.

-Overall, the multi-faceted approach to stakeholder engagement outlined by California Connections Academy Southern California reflects a commitment to transparency, accountability, and continuous improvement in serving the needs of students, families, and the school community.
+Overall, the multi-faceted approach to stakeholder engagement outlined by California Online Public Schools Central Coast reflects a commitment to transparency, accountability, and continuous improvement in serving the needs of students, families, and the school community.